fbpx

 Get it treated

 “Platelet Rich Plasma (PRP) is used to reverse your knee condition – taking your blood and concentrating it, then injecting it into a localised area to lower the growth factors and repair your knee.
 We also do stem cell treatments and use a particular product, which is biocompatible with the synovial fluids in your knee capsule.
 The viscosity and content is identical to your own synovial fluid – which acts as lubrication when you walk – enabling us to replace the fluid.
-Furthermore, we incorporate nutritional support that’s tailored to the patient’s needs, in addition to teaching them certain exercises that they can do at home to prevent osteoarthritis,” shares Dr Jasmine.

-If you’re considering alternative treatments, know that it’s important to get treated for the cause first, and then get other treatments on the side.
 “A majority of the public would like to go to a Chinese traditional medicine practitioner, obtain traditional medicine, or attend cupping or acupuncture sessions.
 I believe that it helps in a certain way, but it doesn’t reverse the disease or stop its progression,” she stresses.

 Prevention and precautions